Popular Topics

 X-rays help to diagnose tennis elbow for patients who have the usual symptoms near their forearm.
 If the doctor has any confusion, an EMG is sometimes obtained to confirm the diagnosis of a tennis elbow.
 Pain over the outside of the elbow may sometimes occur due to instability of the joint, elbow arthritis and radial tunnel syndrome.
 Though the symptoms of these conditions are normally distinct, they can be confusing at times.

 Even after the initial injury is healed, these areas tend to tear again.
-Hemorrhaging will result because of this condition and there will be formation of rough, granulated tissue and calcium deposits within the surrounding tissues.
+Hemorrhage will result because of this condition and there will be formation of rough, granulated tissue and calcium deposits within the surrounding tissues.
 Inflammation is caused due to leakage of collagen.
 The blood flow in this area is cut off because of the pressure developed due to inflammation.
 It can also squeeze the radial nerve that controls muscle in the arm and hand.

 When your elbow is involved in any activity, always take care to warm up your arm for a few minutes before starting.
 Apply a pack of ice over the arm for 15 or 20 minutes, if you experience severe pain in that area after use.
 If the usual measures like rest, anti-inflammatory medications and stretching routine do not yield good results, then in rare cases surgery is considered.
 Tennis elbow can be prevented by: